New York City metro area, Northern New Jersey

 That difference matters.
 The words land differently when you are above Manhattan instead of inside a restaurant.
 They feel bigger.
 They feel more intentional.
 And because the experience already feels elevated before the proposal even happens, she gets the emotional arc of a great surprise twice: first when she realizes you booked a private flight, and again when she realizes why.

+Unlike a helicopter tour where the experience is over in 15 minutes, the airplane gives you real time together.
 It also gives you something many public proposal ideas cannot: emotional room.
 There is space to breathe, space to laugh, and space to let the reaction happen naturally.
 That privacy is one of the reasons the memory lasts.
 You do not remember the crowd.
 You remember the feeling.

 What makes this special from the first minute to the last